thetubbydoughnut/DogFinder/deployment-guide.md

-# Deployment Guide for Fetch Rewards Dog Finder
+# Deployment Guide for Dog Finder

-This guide outlines the steps to deploy your Fetch Rewards Dog Finder application to Vercel.
+This guide outlines the steps to deploy your Dog Finder application to Vercel.

 ## Prerequisites